Millennials having surprising impact on collector car hobby

 Back off, Boomers.
 Ease up, Xers.
 It’s time to quit criticizing the Millennials and their supposed disinterest in the collector car hobby.

-No only are Millennials “the fastest-growing demographic of car collectors,” according to Hagerty, but as John Wiley, senior data analyst for Hagerty Valuation Services, points out, “the oldest ones are around 40 years of age.
+Not only are Millennials “the fastest-growing demographic of car collectors,” according to Hagerty, but as John Wiley, senior data analyst for Hagerty Valuation Services, points out, “the oldest ones are around 40 years of age.
 They’re adults now.
 They have driver’s licenses and jobs.”

 In other words, Millennials have come of age and they are buying and selling collector vehicles.